WDI-SEA/sei-tic-tac-toe/README.md

 ## Licensing
 1. All content is licensed under a CC-BY-NC-SA 4.0 license.
 2. All software code is licensed under GNU GPLv3.
 For commercial use or alternative licensing, please contact legal@ga.co.

+Notes:

+//Alternate between x and o for every click
+//determine the last move made(x or o)
+//determine which should be next (x or o)
+//pass something to a function that will play either x or o depending on above conditions

+//How TO FRY AN EGG
+get egg
+crack egg
+fry egg

+determine if there are eggs
+find where egg live
+attain one egg
+attain 8oz stick of butter
+place egg gently on counter near working surface determine if you have a pan find where the pans live open the door to the pan cabinet remove one(1) pan from cabinet select burner on stove to use place pan gently on stove cut 1 stbsp of butter from stick of buter place said tbsp of butter in pan locate stovetop dials